How to Create An App With No Programming Experience

-The classic marketing approach is to think of the role, the goal and the benefit for your user.
+The classic marketing approach is to think of the role, the goal, and the benefit for your user.
 Easy!

 Once you’ve completed your user stories, you can put everything together in a more detailed requirement document.

-You’re now ready to start building your app!
+If you’ve made it this far, you’re now ready to start building your app!

-Developing Your App
+Step Four: Developing Your App

 When it comes to getting your mobile app built, you have a number of options.